 In 2017, the definition of “public company” under the CML was amended and the phrase “excluding the collection of funds through crowdfunding” was added at the beginning of the definition.
 Thus, despite the similarity of crowdfunding to a public offering, it was emphasised that they are distinct.
 Likewise, when defining the term “issuer”, a provision was added stating that crowdfunding processes do not fall within this scope.
 Both processes involve collecting funds from the public.
 In the definition of “crowdfunding” added to the end of the “Abbreviations and Definitions” section of the Law, the expression “collecting funds from the public through crowdfunding platforms” is included.

-In practice, companies receiving investment by collecting funds from the public through various activities may issue shares to investors in exchange.
-Therefore, even if there is no public offering as defined under capital markets legislation, a similar outcome arises and certain measures must be taken.
+In practice, companies that raise capital by collecting funds from the public through various activities may issue shares to investors in exchange.
+Therefore, even if there is no public offering as defined under capital markets legislation, a similar outcome arises, and certain measures must be taken.
 Accordingly, the CML provides that companies with more than five hundred shareholders shall be deemed to have made a public offering and shall be subject to public offering obligations.

 Processes that involve collecting funds from the public inherently carry significant risks.
 Since such processes may be abused and enable manipulation of large groups, they must be conducted with due diligence.
 For this reason, public offering requirements are highly stringent.
-Therefore, it is essential that measures are taken against similar risks in crowdfunding in Turkey as well.
+Therefore, it is essential that measures be implemented to mitigate similar risks in Turkish crowdfunding as well.
 Unlike a public offering, a secondary consideration is the objective of facilitating financing for less institutional enterprises.
 Consequently, a balance is sought between protective measures and practical accessibility.

-The CML regulates, under Article 4, the obligation to prepare a prospectus in public offerings.
+Under Article 4, the CML regulates the obligation to prepare a prospectus for public offerings.
 It is explicitly stated that crowdfunding is not subject to the prospectus requirement.
-Preparing a comprehensive document such as a prospectus is not expected in crowdfunding.
+Preparing a comprehensive document, such as a prospectus, is not expected in crowdfunding.
 However, the prospectus serves an important disclosure function.
-In order to mitigate certain risks in crowdfunding, mechanisms fulfilling a similar function are required.
-Accordingly, preparing an information form has been made mandatory, and Article 35/A of the Law refers to this form.
+To mitigate certain risks in crowdfunding, mechanisms that perform a similar function are required.
+Accordingly, the preparation of an information form has been made mandatory, and Article 35/A of the Law refers to this form.

-While a prospectus must be approved by the Board, no additional permission is required from the Board during crowdfunding.
+While a prospectus must be approved by the Board, no additional permission is required from the Board during the crowdfunding period.
 Nevertheless, only platforms authorised by the Board may conduct crowdfunding activities.

 Article 35/A of the CML contains the primary regulations on crowdfunding.
-With respect to unlawful acts, it refers to the measures under Article 96.
-Furthermore, it is stated that crowdfunding in Turkey platforms, investors, and fundraising entrepreneurs are subject to general provisions.
+With respect to unlawful acts, the term refers to the measures set out in Article 96.
+Furthermore, it is stated that crowdfunding platforms, investors, and entrepreneurs in Turkey are subject to general provisions.
 In the absence of provisions under the CML or the Crowdfunding Communiqué, the provisions of the Turkish Commercial Code, Turkish Code of Obligations, and other relevant legislation shall apply.
 It is also stated that the crowdfunding platform, the fundraising party, and all signatories shall be jointly and severally liable for the content of the information form, which is mandatory to publish and whose elements are defined in the Communiqué.

 The Crowdfunding Communiqué

 The procedures and principles of equity-based crowdfunding were originally regulated underCommuniqué No. III-35/A.1 on Equity-Based Crowdfunding.
 This Communiqué was replaced by Communiqué No. III-35/A.2 on Crowdfunding (“Communiqué”).
 Under the new Communiqué, in addition to equity-based crowdfunding, the procedures and principles for debt-based crowdfunding were also regulated.
-However, debt-based crowdfunding still has no application in Türkiye.
+However, debt-based crowdfunding has not yet been applied in Türkiye.

 Information Form

 As stated above, the signatories of the information form are jointly and severally liable for its content.
 However, pursuant to the Communiqué, the form is prepared by the fundraising company.
-The board of directors of the crowdfunding platform appoints an investment committee, and this committee must approve the information form.
+The board of directors of the crowdfunding platform appoints an investment committee, which must approve the information form.
 The committee is also responsible for evaluating feasibility and credibility reports in addition to the information form.
-In the case of debt-based crowdfunding, the infrastructure referred to in Article 5(g) must be established in order to ensure fulfilment of the payment obligations stated in the information form.
+In the case of debt-based crowdfunding, the infrastructure referred to in Article 5(g) must be established to ensure fulfilment of the payment obligations set out in the information form.

 Whether matters not included in the information form are binding upon investors is an issue requiring separate examination.
 In this regard, our discussion on restrictions regarding share transfers is provided below under the heading “Shareholding Structure of the Fundraising Company”.